govhealth/PostpartumTOC/input/pagecontent/glossary.md

    <tr>
          <td>Average Blood Pressure</td>
          <td>
            Arithmetic average of systolic and diastolic components of two of more blood pressure readings in a specified time period or according to a specified algorithm or protocol. <br><br>Examples include but are not limited to 3-day morning and evening home monitoring, clinical encounter repeat average, and 24-hour ambulatory measurement.
+[USCDI]
          </td>
       </tr>
                   <tr>